How Can Music Help Your Hearing?

 Ear training also occurs when, while you are listening to music.
 You are imagining how to play it or attempting to distinguish which chords or notes are being played by individual instruments such as say piano, violin, bass, etc..

 The ability to develop excellent and trained hearing is one of the most important characteristics of good musicians.
-This ability is evident in their art of deciphering musical components with only the help of listening.
+This ability is evident in their art of deciphering musical components with only the help of listening, indicating the correlation between hearing loss and music.

 Listening requires more than just hearing ears.
 The brain plays a significant role in processing sound, so fine-tuning the ability to focus on sound can help improve hearing.
 Ear training can also be beneficial to develop self-confidence and other cognitive functions like memory.